tinted-theming/home/README.md

 * [base16-mutt](https://github.com/josephholsten/base16-mutt) - a config file for mutt which uses base16 colors from the terminal

+## Project Chat

+Have something you want to discuss, but you're not sure it warrants an issue?
+Feel free to stop by the #base16 channel on [Libera Chat](https://libera.chat/) to talk about it.

 ## Credits

 Thanks to [Chris Kempson](https://github.com/chriskempson) for the original concept and implementation.